These are the fireflies that flash faster.

 Among millions of academics and scientists worldwide, there was no one that could actualize a most foundational freedom of their discipline: read scientific papers freely, without subscriptions or paywalls.
 Thankfully Alexandra, exception to the previous statement, defied all evil legislators and built Sci-Hub, a simple file sharing site that pirates paywalled scientific papers.

 The significance of Sci-Hub is comparable to that of another massively impactful invention, Wikipedia.
-Alexandra, as defender of man, upgraded mankind's knowledge dexterity like few have done.
+Alexandra, literally as the defender of man, upgraded mankind's knowledge dexterity like few have done.
 Let us hope her contribution to the world heritage increases -at worst- linearly.

 Having Elon Musk as a role model is too cliché, but I hope my SV likeness stops not far from this.
 Elon's goal with Tesla is to accelerate the world's transition to electric vehicles.
 At the beginning of his quest, no car company had any plans to go electric.
 It was generally deemed as an awfully inefficient technology.
 It took Elon 15 years to build a company that brute forced R&D the fastest production car ever, surprisingly pure electric.
 Now all car companies plan electric.